-In June 2003, the Company entered into a 25-year finite risk insurance policy, which provides financial assurance to the applicable states for our permitted facilities in the event of unforeseen closure.
-Prior to obtaining or renewing operating permits we are required to provide financial assurance that guarantee to the states that in the event of closure our permitted facilities will be closed in accordance with the regulations.
-The policy provides \$35 million of financial assurance coverage and has available capacity to allow for annual inflation and other performance and surety bond requirements.
-This finite risk insurance policy required an upfront payment of \$4.0 million, of which \$2,766,000 represents the full premium for the 25-year term of the policy, and the remaining \$1,234,000, to be deposited in a sinking fund account.
+In June 2003, the Company $\,$ entered into a 25-year finite risk insurance $\,$ policy, which provides financial assurance to the applicable states for our permitted facilities in the event of unforeseen closure.
+Prior to obtaining or renewing operating permits we are required to provide financial assurance that guarantees to the states that in the event of closure our permitted facilities will be closed in accordance $% \left(1\right) =\left(1\right) +\left(1\right$ financial assurance coverage and has available capacity to allow for annual insurance policy required an upfront payment of \$4.0 million, of which \$2,766,000 represents the full premium for the 25the remaining \$1,234,000, to be deposited in a sinking fund account.
 During the second quarter of 2003, the Company made an initial payment of \$3,300,000 and the final payment of \$700,000 was recorded and paid in July 2003.
-Additionally, the policy requires nine annual installments of \$1,004,000 that are due on the anniversary date of the policy.
+Additionally, anniversary date of the policy.
 These annual installments will also be deposited in the sinking fund account.
-In comparison, the Company paid \$1,121,000 of non-commutable premiums for the year 2002 financial assurance program, along with an additional collateral requirement of \$4.0 million in the form of a letter of credit issued by PNC, at an annual fee of \$160,000 per year.
+In comparison, the Company paid \$1,121,000 of non-returnable insurance premiums for the year 2002 financial assurance program, along with an additional collateral requirement of \$4.0 million in the form of a letter of credit $% \left(1\right) =\left(1\right) =\left(1\right)$ issued by PNC, at an annual fee of \$160,000 per year.
 On the fourth and subsequent anniversaries of the contract inception, the Company may elect to terminate this contract.
-If the Company so elects, the Insurer will pay the Company an amount equal to 100\$ of the sinking fund account balance in return for complete releases of liability from both the Company and any applicable regulatory agency using this policy as an instrument to comply with financial assurance requirements.
+If the Company so elects, the Insurer will pay the Company an amount equal to 100% of the sinking fund account balance in for complete releases of liability from both the Company and any applicable regulatory agency using this policy as an instrument to comply with financial assurance requirements.